Why fit Carbon Wheels?

 Imagine a 19mm wide rim with a 23mm tyre fitted to it.
 The tyre will “bulge” out each side of the rim by a couple of mm.
 We covered the aerodynamic problems with this bulge in point 2, now consider when riding this type of combination as the rider turns a corner the tyre will roll slightly from side to side on the rim with the cornering pressure.

 Imagine the same tyre (23mm) fitted to a 23mm wheel.
 This time there is a smaller bulge and the tyre profile has a flatter curve.
 This reduces significantly the amount of side wise “roll” that the tyre has and also gives a wider flat surface for road contact.

 The result is a much more “solid” feel to the ride.

 People racing complex courses such as criterium racing and the typical triathlon draft legal courses benefit greatly by this.

 Consider finally a 25mm wheel with a 23mm tyre: the result is an even flatter curve = more solid feel and better road contact.
 Our many Triathlete customers find this to be the best feeling combination.

 Carbon wheels are light.
 Carbon is an amazingly strong product and is used in many applications to make products from bikes to cars and planes lighter and stronger.
 The benefit this gives to bike wheels is weight reduction.
 A typical pair of carbon wheels can weigh just over 1 Kg which can be 500 grams or more saving of weight compared with the standard aluminum wheels.

 Rolling resistance (bearings / hubs).
 Most carbon wheels are supplied with superior bearings and hubs with allow the wheels to roll much better.

 An interesting thing happens with deeper dish wheels.
 They can end up pushing the rider along the road.
 Sound too good to be true?
 This is what happens:

-The full disk carbon wheels are the extreme example of this phenomenon where they build up a centrifugal force once spinning which propels them forward and keeps them spinning forward.
+The full disc carbon wheels are the extreme example of this phenomenon where they build up a centrifugal force once spinning which propels them forward and keeps them spinning forward.
 (If you are mechanically minded this is just like a flywheel in a car engine.)